-The principle of causation is well established in national and international law,2 with the International Law Commission (ILC) Articles on State Responsibility setting out that:3 'The responsible state is under an obligation to make full reparation for the injury caused by the internationally wrongful act.'
+The principle of causation is well established in national and international law.2 The International Law Commission Draft articles on the Responsibility of States for Internationally Wrongful Acts (the ILC Draft articles) state:3 'The responsible state is under an obligation to make full reparation for the injury caused by the internationally wrongful act.'

 Separate from these legal considerations is factual causation,6 which 'mainly turns on proving, with evidence, that the particular unlawful act actually caused the damages in dispute'.7 There is no unanimously recognised standard of proof in international arbitration, although in practice the balance of probabilities standard is often applied.8

-The full reparation framework aims to restore the claimant to the position in which it would have been, in all likelihood, absent the alleged injurious acts.9 Damages are correspondingly assessed by reference to the difference between the claimant's economic position in a hypothetical situation where the injurious acts did not take place (known as the 'but for' or 'counterfactual' scenario), and the economic position the claimant actually finds itself in (known as the 'actual' scenario).
+The full reparation framework aims to restore a claimant to the position in which it would have been, in all likelihood, absent the alleged injurious acts.9 Damages are correspondingly assessed by reference to the difference between the claimant's economic position in a hypothetical situation in which the injurious acts did not take place (known as the 'but for' or 'counterfactual' scenario), and the economic position in which the claimant actually finds itself (known as the 'actual' scenario).

-However, the 'but for' analysis has its limitations:10
+However, the 'but for' analysis has its limitations:

-In the context of investment treaty arbitration, the commentary to the ILC Articles notes that 'international practice and the decisions of international decisions of international tribunals do not support the reduction or attenuation of reparation for concurrent causes, except in cases of contributory fault'.11 In other words, the state's actions do not have to be the only cause of the injury, but can be one of a number of causes with the state still being liable for full reparation.12
+In the context of investment treaty arbitration, a commentary to the ILC Draft articles notes that 'international practice and the decisions of international decisions of international tribunals do not support the reduction or attenuation of reparation for concurrent causes, except in cases of contributory fault'.11 In other words, the state's actions do not have to be the only cause of the injury, but can be one of a number of causes with the state still being liable for full reparation.12

-An example of concurrent causes with contributory fault would be where there was only one hunter, and the hunter and the victim themselves both shot the victim at the same time.
-Applied to an investment arbitration, this would logically result in damages being awarded in proportion to the harm caused, and therefore borne equally between the claimant and the respondent state.
+An example of concurrent causes with contributory fault would be where there was only one hunter, and both the hunter and the victim shot the victim at the same time.
+Applied to an investment arbitration, this would logically result in damages being awarded in proportion to the harm caused and, therefore, would be borne equally between the claimant and the respondent state.

 The actions of a third party can also lead to a finding of contributory fault.
 In Petrobart v.
-Kyrgyz Republic, KGM, a state-owned entity, owed money to the investor and the state was found to have breached its treaty obligations by removing assets from KGM.
-However, the tribunal found that KGM was in financial difficulties prior to the asset transfer, and that there was therefore uncertainty whether the investor would have received its money in any event.
-As summarised by Ripinsky and Williams:13
+Kyrgyz Republic, KGM (a state-owned entity) owed money to the investor and the state was found to have breached its treaty obligations by removing assets from KGM.
+However, the tribunal found that KGM was in financial difficulties prior to the asset transfer and that, therefore, there was uncertainty as to whether the investor would have received its money in any event.
+As summarised by Ripinsky and Williams:

 The issue of contributory fault is not limited to consideration of concurrent causes, and tribunals have exercised their discretion in applying broad adjustments to damages claims upon a finding of contributory fault.14